lisa-analyzer/go-lisa/README.md

 - `-o path`: the output directory
 - `-f framework`: the blockchain framework used in the input file (`hyperledger-fabric`, `cosmos-sdk`, `tendermint-core`)
 - `-a analysis`: the analysis to perform
-	- `non-determinism`  performs an analysis to detect explicit flows that lead to issues related to non-determinism in blockchain software
+	- `non-determinism`  performs an analysis to detect explicit flows that lead to issues related to __non-determinism__ in blockchain software
-	- `non-determinism-ni`  performs an analysis to detect explicit and implicit flows that lead to issues related to non-determinism in blockchain software
+	- `non-determinism-ni`  performs an analysis to detect explicit and implicit flows that lead to issues related to __non-determinism__ in blockchain software
-	- `phantom-read` performs an analysis to detect phantom reads in blockchain software for Hyperledger Fabric
+	- `phantom-read` performs an analysis to detect __phantom__ __reads__ in blockchain software for Hyperledger Fabric
-	- `ucci`  (currently **NOT SUPPORTED**)
+	- `ucci`  performs an analysis to detect __untrusted__ cross-contract invocations in blockchain software for Hyperledger Fabric
 	- `dcci` performs an analysis to detect different cross-channel invocations in blockchain software for Hyperledger Fabric
 	- `read-write` performs an analysis to detect __read-after-write__ and __over-write__ issues in blockchain software for Hyperledger Fabric
 	- `unhandled-errors` performs an analysis to detect unhandled errors in blockchain software for Hyperledger Fabric